dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Had a full day training on mulesoft at office.
 Reviewed the mockups of journal with ganesh.

 **Thoughts**: Spent some time on reading about apollo-client apart from howtographql.

+### Day 45: May-27-18 Sunday
+**Today's Progress**: Explained what I have done so far in terms of scaffolding and configs to two people and spent some more time on howtogqphql's frontend track.

+**Thoughts**: Watched some of wes bos's videos